The Role of Medical Transcription in EHR Implementation

 ED or emergency department visit is on the rise in the US.
-Health experts attribute this change to health reforms in particular, the Affordable Health Act that stands for universal health coverage, enabling average Americans to seek health care facility.
-As per a whitepaper titled “Physician’s Guide to Achieving Excellence in the ED” the following changes in the emergency department across United States have come to light:
+Health experts attribute this change to health reforms, in particular, the Affordable Health Act that stands for universal health coverage, enabling average Americans to seek health care facility.
+As per a whitepaper titled “Physician’s Guide to Achieving Excellence in the ED” the following changes in the emergency department across the United States have come to light:

 - There was a14% increase in emergency department visits from 2007 to 2010.

 - Almost 90% of emergency physicians expect a further increase in patient numbers in the coming years.